mikiec84/Office-Add-in-UX-Design-Patterns/Patterns/Authentication_Dialog_Multiple_ID.md

-#Dialog Authentication Flow - Multiple Identity Providers
+#Authentication Dialog Flow - Multiple Identity Providers
 Use dialogs to present authentication screens to your end users.
 Consider this UX design pattern when using **multiple identity providers** or your add-in has **no space to display branded sign-in buttons**.
 Compare to [single identity provider ux design pattern](Authentication_Dialog_Single_ID.md).

 ##More Details